hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - view the <span style="color: #bb6600;">overall health</span> of the network
   - feature w/ the ability to program and monitor networks from somewhere other than the DNAC GUI: <span style="color: #bb6600;">API</span>
   - type of dashboard in DNA Center to complete control of the network: <span style="color: #bb6600;">centralized management</span>
-  - capabilities of Integration APIs are utilized with Cisco DNA center (westbound)
+  - capabilities of Integration APIs utilized with Cisco DNA center (westbound)
     - application monitors for <span style="color: #bb6600;">power utilization of devices and IoT sensors</span>
     - connect to <span style="color: #bb6600;">Information Technology Service Management (ITSEM) Platforms<
   - API used with Cisco DNA Center provisions SSIDs, QoS policies, and update software versions on switches: <span style="color: #bb6600;">intent</span>